i-D's music class of 2017: obongjayar | read | i-D

 Yes, of course.
 I paint, that's what got me into art school, but it felt like I was juggling.
 It became very stressful, I felt I was giving both things 50%; I was everywhere and nowhere at the same time.
 So I left uni and focused.
 I didn't want to go home without having anything to show for my two years, so I stayed in Norwich did some shows, recorded - and then when I came back to London, I had something to show.

 I think people are reacting to it because it's a completely different sound.
 There's a lot of noise right now, a lot of sounds similar to each other, there's not much thought or experimentation.
-I think "Creeping" strays away from what's really popular, beat-wise and there's not really a sound like that, so I think that reels people in.
-Lyrically, it's cohesive.
+I think Creeping strays away from what's really popular, beat-wise and there's not really a sound like that, so I think that reels people in.
+Lyrically as well it's cohesive.
 It has a start, it has an end, it has a sentimental meaning.
 It's like having a conversation with someone.
-I wrote the song because I like to think of myself an observer; I observe and I report to my notebook, write it down, and it becomes a song.
-I think people are drawn to that.
-It's not noise, it's not plastic, there's something in it.
+I wrote the song because I like to think of myself an observer, I observe and I report to my notebook, write it down and it becomes a song.
+I think people are drawn to that, it's not noise, it's not plastic, there's something in it.

 What do you want to say through your music?